CanonicalLtd/maas-docs/en/nodes-scripts.md

 - `results`: What results the script will return on completion.
 This may only be defined within the embedded YAML of the script.
 Results may be a list of strings or a dictionary of dictionaries.

+## Automatically Selecting Scripts by Hardware

+When selecting multiple machines in the [web UI][maas-scripts] scripts which specify the `for_hardware` field will only run on matching machines.
+To automatically run a script when 'Update firmware' or 'Configure HBA' is selected the script must be tagged with 'update_firmware' or 'configure_hba'.

+Scripts selected by tag in the [command line][maas-scripts-cli] which specify the `for_hardware` field will only run on matching hardware.

+## Environment variables

+The following environment variables are available when a script is run within the MAAS environment:

+- `OUTPUT_STDOUT_PATH`: The path to the log of *STDOUT* from the script.
+- `OUTPUT_STDERR_PATH`: The path to the log of *STDERR* from the script.
+- `OUTPUT_COMBINED_PATH`: The path to the log of the combined *STDOUT* and *STDERR* from the script.
+- `RESULT_PATH`: Path for the script to write a result YAML to.
+- `DOWNLOAD_PATH`: The path where all files have been downloaded to.
+- `RUNTIME`: The amount of time the script has to run in seconds.
+- `HAS_STARTED`: When True MAAS has run the script once before but not to completion.
+Indicates the machine has been rebooted.

 ## Results